TITLE Coordinator Student Life and Development WP

-The Coordinator of Student Life and Development at Missouri State University-West Plains is responsible for residence life, student activities, student organizations, the student judicial system, campus programming, and preparation of certain campus publications.
+The Coordinator of Student Life and Development at Missouri State University-West Plains is responsible for residence life, student activities, student organizations, campus programming, and preparation of certain campus publications.

 Education: A Bachelor's degree is required.
 A Master's degree in an appropriate field is preferred.

 Experience: Two years of successful experience in higher education student services is required, with one year of experience in residence life preferred.
 It is preferred that the required experience occur while employed full-time in a professional work setting, but work experience of the same type and for the same duration obtained while enrolled as a college student is acceptable.

 Skills: The ability to communicate effectively and interact positively with students is required.
 The ability to function harmoniously within a team of student services personnel is required.
 The ability to design and coordinate effective student programming and activities is required.
 The ability to plan, organize, and budget programs of similar scope and funding levels as those at Missouri State University-West Plains is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.